opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 ## Prerequisites

-This project is as a plugin of [OpenSearch-Dashboards](**https://github.com/opensearch-project/OpenSearch-Dashboards).
+This project is a plugin of [OpenSearch-Dashboards](**https://github.com/opensearch-project/OpenSearch-Dashboards).
 It requires an [OpenSearch](https://github.com/opensearch-project/OpenSearch) server running with the [Security](https://github.com/opensearch-project/security) plugin installed.
 At the time of this writing there is a strict version check between these components, so we recommend running all of them from their respective branches with matching versions (this will also ensure they work well together before we cut a new release.)

 As a prerequisite, please follow [the developer guide of the Security Plugin](https://github.com/opensearch-project/security/blob/main/DEVELOPER_GUIDE.md).
 This will get a OpenSearch server running with security plugin enabled.